gatsbyjs/gatsby/docs/docs/themes/what-are-gatsby-themes.md

 ## Gatsby themes

 Enter themes.
-Gatsby themes allow Gatsby site functionality to be packaged as a standalone products for others (and yourself!) to easily reuse.
+Gatsby themes allow Gatsby site functionality to be packaged as a standalone product for others (and yourself!) to easily reuse.
 Using a traditional starter, all of your default configuration lives directly in your site.
 Using a theme, all of your default configuration lives in an npm package.

 Themes solve the problems that traditional starters experience: